AjinkyaMore07/RTL_to_Synthesis/DAY_005/README.md

 #### Functionality

-The Full Adder calculates the sum and carry-out for three single-bit binary inputs using XOR, AND, and OR operations.
+The Full Adder computes the sum and carry-out of three single-bit binary inputs using XOR, AND, and OR operations.

-### Parallel Adder (`parallel_adder`)
+### Ripple Carry Adder (`ripple_carry_Adder`)

 #### Ports